 "What Alpha offers, and what is attracting people, is permission, rare in secular culture, to discuss the big questions - life and death and their meaning." - The Guardian

 "What distinguishes Alpha from thousands of other initiatives is the easy-going, relaxed feel of the proceedings - that, and its astonishing success." - The Times

 "Alpha makes Christianity relevant to modern life." - The Daily Express

-Every Autumn we run Alpha an opportunity to explore the meaning of life in a relaxed setting.
+Every Autumn we run the Alpha Course - an opportunity to explore the meaning of life in a relaxed setting.
 The course is designed primarily for people who aren't churchgoers, and is open to anyone who would like to attend.
 We don't assume any background knowledge of, or belief in, Christianity - most courses attract a diverse range of guests of different ages and backgrounds, holding many different viewpoints.

 The emphasis is on exploration and discovery in a relaxed informal environment.
-The course lasts for 10 weeks with a break for half term and finishes in early December - you can find all the dates on the calendar.
+The course lasts for 10 weeks with a break for half term and finishes in December.

 The talks cover topics like: Who is Jesus?, Why did Jesus die?, How can we have faith?, What does the Holy Spirit do?, Does God heal today?, What about the church?

 Our next course starts on Wednesday 15 September 2021.

 Or you can sign up for details of our next course using the form below: